hahnworks/ShoppingListSort/README.md

 ### API and models

 You have to provide this application with your Home Assistant instance and an API key.
-Additionally, you have to provide it with a valid OpenAI api key and the model you want to use.
+Additionally, you have to provide it with a valid OpenAI API key and the model you want to use.
-As for the models, `gpt-4.1-nano` regularly drops items and is unusuable, while `gpt-4.1-mini` seems to work consistently well.
+As for the models, `gpt-4.1-nano` regularly drops items and is unusable, while `gpt-4.1-mini` seems to work consistently well.
 Should you ever encounter issues, you can try `gpt-4.1`, which never had any issues, even with less descriptive system prompts.

 Note, that you should pick a model which supports [Structured Outputs](https://openai.com/index/introducing-structured-outputs-in-the-api/) as this application relies on them to ensure an accurate response.